davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 The first element MUST be the encoded CertificatePropertyList.
 The second element MUST be an end-entity certificate.
 Each following certificate MUST directly certify the one preceding it.
-The certificate that represents the trust anchor MUST be omitted from the path.
+The certificate representing the trust anchor MUST be omitted from the path.

 CertificatePropertyLists are encoded using the "CERTIFICATE PROPERTIES" label.
 The encoded data is a serialized CertificatePropertyList, defined in {{certificate-properties}}.